 When most people think of Disney World, they automatically think of The Magic Kingdom!
 It’s no wonder since it is probably the most iconic place in Disney World.
 It’s where it all started.

-I’ve put together all of the information you’ll need to ensure a fulfilling trip and I’ll discuss all of the things that I am commonly asked about.
+I’ve put together a Magic Kingdom guide with all of the information you’ll need to ensure a fulfilling trip and I’ll discuss all of the things that I am commonly asked about.

 Let’s start with a little bit of history on the happiest place on earth, shall we?

 Essentially the idea was to build a world even larger and more astounding than the original Disneyland in California.
 A feat which they have certainly attained.